correctexam/hackmd.io2pdf/README.md

 Next, you can ask to print 2 pdf using Ctrl + P or Cmd +P.

+## Tips

-In your hackmd, you can directly include svg like the following to create your box for the answer.
+**Tip 1:** In your hackmd, you can directly include svg like the following to create your box for the answer.
 The width of a page is 604px.
 The height is 800px.

 ```svg
 <svg width="604" height="310">